oracle-livelabs/oci/oci-opensearch/Conversational-with-RAG/Conversational-with-RAG.md

 Step 2: Create the Connector

-Create the Generative AI connector as shown in one of the following examples.
+Create the Generative AI connector as shown in the following example.
+To use the Frankfurt region, simply change "endpoint": **"inference.generativeai.us-chicago-1.oci.oraclecloud.com"** to **"endpoint": "inference.generativeai.eu-frankfurt-1.oci.oraclecloud.com"** in the payload below.

 Cohere model:
  ```html